theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-flame-in-the-dark.md

 ---
 layout: base.njk

+# === Expanded SEO Title ===
-title: "The Final Idol"
+title: "The Final Idol: The Flame in the Dark"

-description: "Part VI of The Final Idol Series: in the age of synthetic unity, what divine spark resists the machine?
+description: "Part VI of The Final Idol Series: in an age of synthetic unity and machine-woven consciousness, what divine spark remains beyond simulation?
 Explore the last resistance."

 excerpt: "A spark remains untouched by simulation, and the soul remembers its fire."

 tier: initiate

 pageId: "the-gnostic-eye-the-final-idol-series-1-part-6"